jpetazzo/intro-to-docker/slides/Docker_API/Body.md

 * It returns the same hash the ``docker inspect`` command returns.

-<!SLIDE>
+---
-# Waiting for our container to exit and check its status code
+## Waiting for our container to exit and check its status code

 Our test container will run and exit almost instantly.